Mental Health: Taking Care of Yourself

 The stereotype that all university-goers are reckless, booze-fuelled students vomiting in shop doorways and partying till 6am is a myth.

-In a culture that has amplified the social, academic and financial pressures facing young people today, it has never been so important to take steps to protect your mental wellbeing.
+In a culture that has amplified the social, academic and financial pressures facing young people today, combined with the current pandemic, it has never been so important to take steps to protect your mental wellbeing.
 To help you help yourself, RateMyPlacement has come up with some ways for you to put your mental health first.

 Set Aside Time for 'Value' Activities

 Faced with a barrage of deadlines and exams, as well as the pressure of securing a graduate job, it's easy to forget to take time out for yourself.
 But working 24/7 is like running up a downward escalator - eventually you'll run out of steam.

 Did you know that exercising for just 20 minutes a day can release endorphins in your brain that will help you feel more relaxed, satisfied and better able to concentrate?
 And, dare we say it, exercise can be fun.
 It just takes that first step.
 It's like cutting a pomegranate - tricky, but rewarding.